alyssarosenzweig/hw/README.md

 Your full name, used in the headers of new documents.

 ## `getDate`
 A JavaScript function that returns the current date as a string.
 Year-Month-Day?
 Month/Day/Year?
 Day/Month/Year?
 Banana/Orange/Strawberry?
-This is used for document headers.
+You decide :-) This is used for document headers.

 ## `browser`
 Your preferred browser, used for printing HTML.
 This should be the 'command-line accessable name'.
 That is, you should be able to type `BROWSER http://duckduckgo.com` at the command line, where BROWSER is this option, and DuckDuck Go's homepage should open.

 ## `editor`
-When a new document is created or a note taking session starts, an editor of the user's choice pops up.
+When a new (text-only) document is created or a note taking session starts, an editor of the user's choice pops up.
 Disclaimer: if this field is set to emacs, `hw` may spontaneously combust.

 ## `useGit`
 A simple boolean value of whether hw should use git.
 The answer is true, by the way ;)